 There is a form element but it's not a form builder.
 Instead it's a cookie-cutter contact form element that does not let you add any new fields.
 Instead you get name, email and message.
 Fortunately Moonfruit keeps all your form results in a CSV that you can download— handy in case you accidentally delete an email.
 Show Screenshot

 Images displayed sharp and crisp on retina devices.

 Yes.
 In fact the Responsive Editor is well equipped to handle a redesign from scratch.
 Show Screenshot

-There is a Soundcloud widget but no official Moonfruit audio player.
+You can embed Spotify playlists and Soundcloud players but no official Moonfruit audio player.

-I was able to pay and cancel Moonfruit with ease using a quick, simple web-based interface.
+I was able to pay and cancel Moonfruit using a web-based interface.